-North-South and South-South research networks have become a prominent policy tool of donor agencies.
-In spite of this, it is difficult to provide a plain, all-embracing description of a 'typical' research network.
-None of the existing networks are 'look-alikes', because each one is a creation in its own right.
+network.
+None of the existing networks are "look-alikes", because each one is a creation in its own right.
 The notion of research networks is often used in a rather broad and all-encompassing manner.
-Many information dissemination activities and collaborative research programmes are mistakenly called 'networks' because they actually consist of the regular activities of one research institute or of a joint project in which various institutes in a specific field pool their research capacities.
+Many information dissemination activities and collaborative research programmes are mistakenly called "networks" because they actually consist of the regular activities of one research institute or of a joint project in which various institutes in a specific field pool their research capacities.

-In fact, research networks can only be understood if they are seen as loose social organizations - as voluntary associations of individuals and their institutes who share a common interest in exchanging information and in rendering support to advocacy and research programmes.
+In fact, research networks can only be understood if they are seen as loose social organizations-as voluntary associations of individuals and their institutes who share a common interest in exchanging information and in rendering support to advocacy and research programmes.
 As such, research networks are seldom official entities with their own legal status.
 Their dynamics are characterized by their unstable nature due to their variable membership of individuals whose mutual affiliations are weak.
-The nature of the relationships among network members is informal, resembling those that exist among peers or members of a country club, rather than those characterizing an incorporated organization.10
+The nature of the relationships among network members is informal, resembling those that exist among peers or members of a country club, rather than those characterizing an incorporated organization.8

-Several classifications of research networks have been developed, generally focusing on the functions they perform.
-11 The strength of research networks is their contribution to decentralized action based on some informal division of tasks.
+Several classifications of research networks have been developed, generally focusing on the functions they perform.9 The strength of research networks is their contribution to decentralized action based on some informal division of tasks.
 From this perspective, three types of North-South research networks can be distinguished: the first focuses on sharing research information; the second aims at coordinating research priorities and projects in specific fields of science and technology; and the third concentrates on research policy coordination and on pooling resources for international advocacy purposes.

-The first type of networks, the information exchange networks, organize and facilitate exchanges of information, ideas and research results among their members.
-Whereas all research networks are based on sharing information, few are 'specialized' in information exchange among large numbers of institutional and individual members.
-Good examples of this type of networks are those managed by the Overseas Development Institute, i.e. the Agricultural Research and Extension Network (AGREN) with more than 1400 members, and the Rural Development Forestry Network (RDFN) with 2300 participants.
+The information exchange networks, the first type of networks, organize and facilitate exchanges of information, ideas and research results among their members.
+Whereas all research networks are based on sharing information, few are "specialized" in information exchange among large numbers of institutional and individual members.
+Good examples of this type of networks are those managed by the Overseas Development Institute, i.e. the Agricultural Research and Extension Network (AGREN) with more than 1,400 members, and the Rural Development Forestry Network (RDFN) with 2,300 participants.